szilard093/szilardshomelab/04.Installer/README.md

 	•	Vaultwarden: A self-hosted password manager that is compatible with Bitwarden clients.

-If you have any questions or feedback, feel free to reach out at mail@szilardshomelab.com. :)
+If you have any questions, feedback, or application requests, feel free to reach out at mail@szilardshomelab.com. :)